A Decades Long Saxophone Journey

 7. Embouchure should start loose and tighten only as much as

 needed.
-Fish lips seems to work better than classical wrap the
+Fish lips seems to work better than classical "wrap

 8. Experiment with how much of the mouthpiece you put in your